Do we need to reclaim the hypothesis?

 Exploratory omics needs post-hoc hypotheses

 But most omics isn’t confirmatory science.
-It’s exploration.
+It’s exploratory.

 Omics experiments generate vast datasets, revealing metabolites, transcripts, proteins and entire pathways that change with an intervention.
 And we really care about the surprises.
 The observations that conflict with, or aren’t accounted for by, our best available knowledge—because they expose a gap in our understanding.
 And the only way to close that gap is to construct a new hypothesis that accounts for what we didn't expect to find.

 Without a new explanation, all you can say is that a particular set of molecules went up or down.
-The interesting question is why—which is exactly where the knowledge deficit lies.
+But the interesting question is why—which is exactly where the knowledge deficit lies.

 In exploratory science then, HARKing isn't an epistemic sin.
 It's the mechanism by which surprise is turned into understanding—earned through independent, confirmatory tests.
 The real sin comes when people present exploratory conjectures as confirmatory claims.